Wellposedness for the KdV hierarchy: Proof of Theorem

-We will prove existence and uniqueness of weak solutions to the Gardner hierarchy.
-The gain of regularity by Kato smoothing is crucial and we restrict to the case of $\X= \R$ for that reason.
+In previous subsection, we studied the problem for general geometry $\mathbb{X}$ at high regularity.
+However, on the line there is a gain of regularity by Kato smoothing.
+This gain of regularity will allow us to prove existence and uniqueness of weak solutions to the Gardner hierarchy with $L^2$ data.

 Theorem \ref{th:main} follows by applying the modified Miura map, more precisely Theorem \ref{thm:equivalenceweaksolutionsuw}.
-The results for the Gardner hierarchy are cleaner and slightly stronger than those for the KdV hierarchy.
+The results for the Gardner hierarchy are cleaner and slightly stronger than those for the KdV hierarchy: We will obtain uniqueness of weak solutions.

 Let $I$ be an interval and let

 \begin{definition} We say that $w$ is an element of the Kato smoothing space $X_N$ if

 and for all $t_0 \in \R$